SenseLogic/PENDOWN/README.md

 *   JavaScript : js
 *   TypeScript : ts

-Files with one of the above extensions can also be colorized separately, through the command line application.
+Files with any of the above extensions can also be colorized individually, through the command line application.

 ## Client-side compiler

 ### Installation

-Just put the "pendown.css" and "pendown.js" files in the same folder as your HTML files, or in a folder accessible from them.
+Just put the `pendown.css` and `pendown.js` files in the same folder as your HTML files, or in a folder accessible from them.

 ### Usage